 Deep Brain Stimulation (DBS)

 Deep brain stimulation (DBS) should be considered for patients who have disabling motor fluctuations and dyskinesias despite optimal medication therapy or severe medication-refractory tremor.
-Surgery should not be unnecessarily delayed when patients cannot practically be improved to an acceptable level within a few months of aggressive medication adjustment commonly using multiple PD medications simultaneous.
-For patients with troublesome motor fluctuations and dyskinesias this typically means use of 4 or more doses of levodopa per day (and often a trial of Rytary) in combination with an MAOB inhibitor, COMT inhibitor, dopamine agonist and amantadine.
-For patients with severe refractory tremor, levodopa doses of up to 500 mg per dose should be tried in addition to anticholinergics and amantadine.
-Clozapine may also be effective for severe tremor in some patients.
+Surgery should not be unnecessarily delayed when patients cannot practically be improved to an acceptable level within a few months of aggressive medication adjustment commonly using multiple PD medications simultaneously.
+For patients with troublesome motor fluctuations and dyskinesias, this typically means the use of 4 or more doses of levodopa per day (and often a trial of Rytary) in combination with an MAOB inhibitor, COMT inhibitor, dopamine agonist, and amantadine.
+For patients with severe refractory tremors, levodopa doses of up to 500 mg per dose should be tried in addition to anticholinergics and amantadine.
+Clozapine may also be effective for severe tremors in some patients.

 Deep brain stimulation involves implanting an electrode in a target site and hooking this up to a pacemaker-like device to deliver an electrical current to that area of the brain.
 Lesioning surgery involves destroying the target site with a radiofrequency probe to abolish the abnormal signals coming from this dysfunctional region of the brain.
 In general, lesioning procedures are performed infrequently in the United States since the effect is permanent and cannot be adjusted after surgery.
 Deep brain stimulation allows for modification of the current to optimize the benefit and minimize adverse effects.
 DBS may be performed relatively safely on both sides of the brain, while bilateral lesioning of ha a high risk of causing speech, swallowing, and cognitive deficits.